-2. Initial Startup Failure
+- Initial Startup Failure

-3. Skipped (missed) Rolling Retest, and
+- Skipped (missed) Rolling Retest, and

-4. Rolling Retest Failure
+- Rolling Retest Failure

 A skipped or missed rolling retest is pretty self-explanatory.
 A rolling retest failure is almost always caused by eating while driving.
 Yeast in food (particularly bread products) is the usual culprit.
 Though hearing officers dislike hearing this excuse because the order clearly stated to not ear or drink anything within 15 minutes of providing a breath sample.

 It doesn’t seem fair that you’ve done nothing wrong (and, in many cases, made the extra effort to do things right) and now you’re being violated.
 In that sense, this situation really is not fair, but it is what it is, and finding yourself in this predicament requires that you take intelligent and specific measures to fix it.